ubik80/findingFloatMatrixMultiplicationAlgorithmsCUDA/README.md

 use:
 - clone this repo,
 - clone the pybind11 repo
+- is your GPU driver suitable?
 - do you need to install nvidia CUDA toolkit?
-- is your GPU driver suitable?
+Get it on the nvidia website.
+You might need gcc version 7 for this.
+- now you need gcc version 6 :-)
 - 'cmake .'
 - 'cmake --build .'
 - set problem size / dims with: 'python3 setNAndP.py'